 Spinach and/or kale wilt speedily.
 They simply need a couple of minutes in the hot broth to soften enough to be readily consumed without taking on a soggy texture.

-Fresh tortellini takes only a couple of minutes to cook, so for that great al dente toothsome texture, it is ideal for adding it a couple of minutes before serving.
+Fresh tortellini takes only a couple of minutes to cook, so for that great al dente toothsome texture, it is ideal to add it a couple of minutes before serving.

 Adding the cream gradually, in the end, will help keep it from curdling.